simon-langchain/langgraph-newrelic-mre/README.md

 🚀 Ready to deploy!
 ```

-## OpenTelemetry Tracing to New Relic
+## OpenTelemetry Tracing to New Relic and LangSmith

-This application is configured to send OTEL traces to New Relic via the OTLP endpoint.
+This application is configured to send OTEL traces to **both New Relic and LangSmith** via the OTLP endpoint, using LangSmith's OTEL integration for proper span attributes and kinds.
 Tracing is **optional** - it activates only when you configure the required environment variables.

 ### Prerequisites for OTEL Tracing

 - New Relic account with an active license key
 - Required OTEL environment variables configured

+### How It Works

+The application uses the **LangChain/LangSmith OTEL integration approach** (following https://docs.langchain.com/langsmith/trace-with-opentelemetry):

+1. **LangSmith's OTEL integration** (`langsmith[otel]>=0.4.25`) provides:
+   - Proper span kinds (llm, chain, tool, etc.)
+   - Semantic attributes for LLM operations
+   - GenAI standard attributes
+   - Automatic fan-out to multiple OTEL endpoints (hybrid tracing)

+2. **Sends traces to both New Relic and LangSmith** via environment variables:
+   - `LANGSMITH_OTEL_ENABLED=true`: Enable OTEL integration with hybrid fan-out
+   - `OTEL_EXPORTER_OTLP_ENDPOINT`: Points to New Relic (or LangSmith)
+   - `OTEL_EXPORTER_OTLP_HEADERS`: Contains New Relic license key
+   - LangSmith automatically adds its own traces (no additional configuration needed)

 ### Configuration